Sexual Misconduct Resources

 Le Moyne strongly encourages survivors and witnesses of sexual misconduct to report these incidents to the Title IX coordinator or a trusted Le Moyne staff member.
 There are two main options for reporting an incident including:

-- Reports filed on campus outside of the confidential sources listed above will result in a Title IX report.
-Students can also file a security report, and/or police report with the City of Syracuse to pursue a criminal investigation.
+- Call Security, or speak with the Title IX Coordinator.
+Reports filed on campus outside of the confidential sources listed above will result in a Title IX report.
+Students can also file a police report with the City of Syracuse to pursue a criminal investigation.

 Statement of Students Rights